zoo

 The attraction area offers different shows every day

-After the free-roaming area, we went to the attraction area.
+After leaving the free-roaming area, we went to the attraction area.

-The content changes depending on the day, and on the day we visited, there was a seal show and a monkey performance.
+The content changes from day to day, and on the day I visited, there was a sea lion show and a monkey performance.

 Interaction Square

-where you can touch and feed rabbits, guinea pigs, ring-tailed lemurs, and more.
+Here, you can touch and feed rabbits, guinea pigs, ring-tailed lemurs, and other animals.

-My oldest daughter especially seemed to enjoy it.
+My eldest daughter seemed to particularly enjoy it.

 Kitakata ramen at a restaurant

-There is a restaurant located almost in the center of the safari park.
+There's a restaurant almost in the center of the safari park.

-Since we had come all the way to Fukushima Prefecture, my wife and I decided to try Kitakata ramen.
+Since we were in Fukushima Prefecture, my wife and I had Kitakata ramen.

 There is also a souvenir shop on the premises, and each of my three daughters bought a stuffed animal that they liked